 Bieke Depoorter: I don't really have a big story.
-I studied photography when I was 18 – right after high school.
-Before that, I was mostly studying maths, economics and human sciences and I didn't know a thing about art or photography.
-Somehow, I felt like it was the privilege of people from big cities; Having been born in the small Belgium town of Courtrai, I didn't feel artistic at all.
+I studied photography when I was 18, right after high school.
+Before that, I was mostly studying maths, economics, and human sciences and I didn't know a thing about art or photography.
+Somehow, I felt like it was the privilege of people from big cities.
+Having been born in the small Belgian town of Courtrai, I didn't feel artistic at all.

-As I didn't speak the language at all, I looked for people on the Internet and found a Russian girl who could speak English.
+As I didn't speak the language at all, I looked for people on the internet and found a Russian girl who could speak English.
 I spent my first night in Moscow at her place.
 I didn't have any money and wanted to stay in small towns, but most of them didn't have hotels.
 So I asked her if she could write me a note asking people if I could sleep at their place, be it on a bed or a couch.
-At first, this note was just a solution to me, but once I started travelling, I realised it was a nice way of entering people's homes.
-I decided I would do this every night – and the note eventually became a tool and the centre of my project.
+At first, this note was just a solution to me, but once I started traveling, I realized it was a nice way of entering people's homes.
+I decided I would do this every night—and the note eventually became a tool and the center of my project.

-I travelled to Russia three times – each time staying for a month.
+I traveled to Russia three times—each time staying for a month.
 Of course, people didn't always react positively.
 Some ignored me, but others took me by the hand and trusted me very quickly.
 In some cases, I came to feel like a family member over the course of one night.
-I only had one rule: not looking for homes during night-time, when I didn't feel safe.
+I only had one rule: not looking for homes during nighttime, when I didn't feel safe.